leanix/vsm-sbom-booster/README.md

 `ALLOW_NO_COMPONENT_SBOMS`(optional): This is a flag to enable/disable the submission of SBOM files without any components.
 Default: false

+`ORT_IMAGE` (optional): The pre-built image of ORT to use for generating SBOMs.
+Useful when you need to inject certificates or custom build tool settings e.g. a maven settings file.
+Default: `leanixacrpublic.azurecr.io/ort`

 `HTTP_PROXY`: (optional): The HTTP proxy to use for the ORT container (See https://github.com/oss-review-toolkit/ort#environment-variables).
 Default: none

 `HTTPS_PROXY`: (optional): The HTTPS proxy to use for the ORT container (See https://github.com/oss-review-toolkit/ort#environment-variables).
 Default: none